jackfrost373/jupyter-root/README.md

 The notebook is then served at http://127.0.0.1:8080

 ================================

-To deploy on the OpenShift web interface: (replace with root-notebook versions)
+To deploy on the OpenShift web interface:

 - add the notebook image:  (top-right, 'add to project' > 'import YAML/JSON')
 copy contents of `image-streams/s2i-root-notebook.json`